-TOPIC/THEME DESCRIPTION UCAS process Applying for a course The activity explores the application process and qualification requirements.
-Online LEP- activity and signpost sites for information especially getting to know UCAS Most schools will address this, but support your learner to ensure they have a clear grasp.
-UCAS Entry Profiles Use this session to assist learners in the process of narrowing down choices Online LEP - research entry profiles for detailed information about HEIs, their admissions policies and the selection criteria for each course.
-Consider working on 'making decisions' activities from yr11 if necessary Getting it right first time Ensures that applicants are aware of some of the reasons that lead students to discontinue their studies.
-Online LEP - The activity is designed to show how they can minimise the risks of this happening.
-Check applications for the local Higher Education Convention Student Finance Use this session to highlight the financial issues that students and their families need to consider.
+TOPIC/THEME DESCRIPTION UCAS process The activity explores the application process and qualification requirements.
+Applying for a Online LEP- activity and signpost sites for information especially getting to know UCAS course Most schools will address this, but support your learner to ensure they have a clear grasp.
+Use this session to assist learners in the process of narrowing down choices UCAS Entry Profiles Online LEP - research entry profiles for detailed information about HEIs, their admissions policies and the selection criteria for each course.
+Consider working on 'making decisions' activities from yr11 if necessary Ensures that applicants are aware of some of the reasons that lead students to discontinue their studies.
+Getting it right first Online LEP - The activity is designed to show how they can minimise the risks of this time happening.
+Check applications for the local Higher Education Convention Use this session to highlight the financial issues that students and their families need to consider.
 Online LEP - fees, loans, grants, bursaries and scholarships.
-The question of whether it pays to study at this level is also explored.
+The question of whether it Student Finance pays to study at this level is also explored.
 Check that parents/carers are aware of HE information evenings.
-Many HEIs also have sections on their websites specifically designed for parents in addition to moneysavingexpert.com Student Life The aim of this session is to prepare for the changes in lifestyle and learning whilst studying at University.
-Online LEP - Activities address balancing demands, self esteem and how to cope with all the pressures that come along with additional independence Managing expectations is vital to ensuring learners know what to expect and feel sure it is right for them.
-Get Involved Encourage learners to see that applications to university depend on more than just academic grades Online LEP - information on how to get involved in additional activities and/or employment Ask learners if they think that your role as a mentor is a good thing to be involved in, if so why?
-Draft a UCAS personal statement Use this session to discuss points to consider when attempting the first draft of the personal statement.
-Online LEP - The activity emphasises the reflective nature of the process.
-Check dates and registration for any subject or institution-specific entrance tests Review first draft of UCAS personal statement This session will focus on the personal statement.
-Online LEP - links to the section of 'Apply' from the UCAS website which is very appropriate.
-Encourage your learners to read their personal statement out loud and to show it to others for comment.
-Ending the Scheme (Exit Strategies) Take a few sessions to work towards the end of the scheme, set long term targets and empower your learner to carry on the processes and actions that you have covered in the scheme.
-Complete the End of Scheme evaluations and refer to section 3.15 of the handbook.
+Many HEIs also have sections on their websites specifically designed for parents in addition to moneysavingexpert.com The aim of this session is to prepare for the changes in lifestyle and learning whilst studying at University.
+Student Life Online LEP - Activities address balancing demands, self esteem and how to cope with all the pressures that come along with additional independence Managing expectations is vital to ensuring learners know what to expect and feel sure it is right for them.
+Encourage learners to see that applications to university depend on more than just academic grades Get Involved Online LEP - information on how to get involved in additional activities and/or employment Ask learners if they think that your role as a mentor is a good thing to be involved in, if so why?
+Use this session to discuss points to consider when attempting the first draft of the Draft a UCAS personal statement. personal statement Online LEP - The activity emphasises the reflective nature of the process.
+Check dates and registration for any subject or institution-specific entrance tests This session will focus on the personal statement.
+Review first draft Online LEP - links to the section of 'Apply' from the UCAS website which is very of UCAS personal appropriate. statement Encourage your learners to read their personal statement out loud and to show it to others for comment.
+Take a few sessions to work towards the end of the scheme, set long term targets and empower your learner to carry on the processes and actions that you have covered in the Ending the Scheme scheme.
+Complete the End of Scheme evaluations and refer to section 3.15 or (Exit Strategies) handbook.
 Online LEP - Log in to Brightlinks and use 'Endings' mentee activities.